sbein/BayesQCD/README.md

 ```
 python tools/skimDataRebalanceAndSmear.py --quickrun True [--fnamekeyword <path Delphes tree file name, wrap in quotes if using wildcards>]
+#if you have access to the DESY naf area, you are welcome to try specifically
+python tools/skimDataRebalanceAndSmear.py --fnamekeyword "/nfs/dust/cms/user/beinsam/RebalanceAndSmear/CMSSW_10_1_0/src/SampleProduction/delphes/rootfiles_widenedhcalStep7/delphes_qcd_*.root"  --quickrun True
+#but otherwise, you can use your own Fake MET/QCD delphes file.
 ```

 This script takes as input the jet response histograms and prior PDF histograms, which should be remade each time the experiment changes.